What is Luminate?

 We believe that Rochester provides tremendous opportunities for entrepreneurs working with optics and photonics, and our program participants will leverage these opportunities to help accelerate the development of their companies.

-How does my company get involved in Luminate?
+How does my company apply to Luminate?

 Can my company stay at Luminate after the program?